Langley: Stephen Vance was with the assembly for ministry on “The Attributes of God,” from January 14-18.

 Guasave: On January 10, three sisters were baptized after Shad Kember and Andrew Zuidema (Midland Park, NJ) preached the gospel to a large crowd.
 Please continue to pray for the formation of an assembly in this city.

-Chihuahua: Gilberto Torrens commenced a gospel series on February 2, helped by local brethren.
+Chihuahua: A gospel series commenced on February 2, helped by local brethren.
 On Mondays, they continue to travel to Ciudad Delicias to preach the gospel.
 Raquel Reyes and his wife Olga began attending meetings in West Phoenix several years ago after a free medical clinic in the area.
 God graciously saved both of them and they came into assembly fellowship.
 A few years ago, they returned to Mexico, and lived in the border town of Puerto Palomas, west of Ciudad Juarez.
 On January 21, God called Raquel home.
-Gilberto Torrens and Nelson Mendoza had the opportunity to preach the gospel to more than 150 people gathered for the wake, and again the next day at the burial.
+Nelson Mendoza and another brother had the opportunity to preach the gospel to more than 150 people gathered for the wake, and again the next day at the burial.

 Belfast: In the Parkgate Avenue Gospel Hall, Paul McCauley and David Williamson commenced in the gospel on January 17.